apache/metron/metron-deployment/packaging/ambari/metron-mpack/README.md

 * Ambari 2.4.2+

-* Installable Metron packages (either RPMs or DEBs) located in a repository located on each host located at `/localrepo`.
+* Installable Metron packages (either RPMs or DEBs) located in a repository on each host at `/localrepo`.

 * A [Node.js](https://nodejs.org/en/download/package-manager/) repository installed on the host running the Management and Alarm UI.